Skip to main content

 How can women maintain good health at menopause and beyond?

-For women, the menopause transition is a good time to reassess your own health.
-Understanding how menopause may impact chronic disease risk will help you ultimately make smarter choices and lead a healthier life.
-Try these habits:
+The menopause transition is a good time to reassess your own health.
+Knowing how it may impact your personal risk for chronic disease empowers you to make positive lifestyle choices that support your heart, bone, and overall health.
+Start with these three steps:

-4. Speak with your doctor to ensure you are getting the proper screenings and discuss any medical concerns or symptoms that you may have
+3. Talk to your doctor—keep up with proper screenings and discuss any medical concerns or symptoms that you may have.

 Sources